msa-em/cell-browser/10_nucleusnet.md

 }
 :::

 NucleusNet-10K.
-One hundred experiments are organized by row, with one hundred random images per coverslip.
+One hundred random cropped images from one hundred experiments are shown.
 ::::

 ---